Skip to main content

 Are there autism friendly days out near Brighton?

 Yes.
-Every venue on SenLens near Brighton is scored for how manageable it is for children with autism, ADHD and sensory needs.
-Highly rated venues near Brighton include Pottery Gagliano, VRROOM virtual race room, Charlie Doodle.
+Every venue on SENlens near Brighton is scored for how manageable it is for children with autism, ADHD and sensory needs.
+Highly rated venues near Brighton include Pottery Gagliano, Beauty of clay, VRROOM virtual race room.
 Scores cover noise levels, queue predictability, staff awareness and how easy the environment is to navigate.

 What are good sensory-friendly activities near Brighton?

 Many venues near Brighton offer quieter environments, dedicated SEN sessions, or naturally calm settings that work well for sensory-sensitive children.
-Calmer options nearby include Stanmer Park Nature Reserve, The Level, Royal Pavilion Gardens.
+Calmer options nearby include Stanmer Park Nature Reserve, Saltdean Beach, The Level.
 Farms, nature reserves and smaller heritage sites tend to score well.

 What can I do with an autistic child near Brighton on a rainy day?

-There are indoor venues near Brighton including Pottery Gagliano, VRROOM virtual race room, Brighton Toy and Model Museum and more.
+There are indoor venues near Brighton including Pottery Gagliano, VRROOM virtual race room, Beauty of clay and more.
 Filter by indoor setting to find venues that work whatever the weather.

-Yes — there are 7 free venues near Brighton including Hove Park - Brighton & Hove, Stanmer Park Nature Reserve, Brighton Fishing Museum and more.
+Yes, there are 14 free venues near Brighton including Hove Park - Brighton & Hove, Stanmer Park Nature Reserve, Brighton Fishing Museum and more.
 Parks, nature reserves and beaches tend to be free and naturally calmer for sensory-sensitive children.